6 Places to Find Fun on the Farm this Fall

 The public is welcome to visit The Gentle Barn on Sundays, although Cow Hug Therapy is not available during public Sundays and can be reserved for when you need some unconditional love from one of The Gentle Barn’s therapy cows.
 Sessions include meditation, hugging, centering, and an escape to the calm surrounding of the quiet barn.
 Cow Hug Therapy is for ages 14 and up.
 Private group tours for all ages are available on Tuesdays, Wednesdays, Thursdays, and Saturdays.
 Field trips for up to 30 kids are also available.

-For Public Sundays, advance tickets are required and are $10 per person.
+For Public Sundays, advance tickets are required and are $10 for children and $20 for adults.
 Children under age 2 are free.
 You can also reserve lunch for an additional fee.

 Longmeadow Rescue Ranch